MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Evolutionary Algorithm Basics

 SymbolicRegression.jl uses evolutionary algorithms inspired by biological evolution.
-The algorithm maintains a **population** - a collection of candidate expressions.
-Through **selection**, the algorithm chooses expressions to modify. **Mutation and crossover** create new expressions from the selection in creating the next **generation**. **Replacement** determines which expressions remain in the population for the next generation, and which to replace with the new generation.
+The algorithm maintains several **populations** - each of these is a collection of individual **member** expressions.
+Through **tournament selection**, the algorithm chooses expressions to modify. **Mutation and crossover** are used to sample new expressions from those, which creates the next **generation**. **Replacement** determines which expressions remain in the population for the next generation, and which to replace with the new generation.

 ### Tournament Selection

 Rather than always selecting the best expressions from an entire population, the algorithm uses tournament selection.
-It randomly samples a small subset (`tournament_selection_n`, default 15), computes an adjusted cost per member, and then selects a rank with some probability (`tournament_selection_p`, default 0.982 for the 1st rank).
+It randomly samples a small subset (`tournament_selection_n`, default 15), computes an adjusted cost per member, and then selects a rank with some probability (`tournament_selection_p`, default 0.982 to select the best one).
 The adjusted cost applies adaptive parsimony when enabled (`use_frequency_in_tournament = true`), multiplying the cost by `exp(adaptive_parsimony_scaling × frequency_at_complexity)` where the frequency is tracked during the search.

 The base cost is derived from the predictive loss, normalized by a baseline, plus a fixed parsimony term when `parsimony > 0`: